devguicordeiro/ESLint-Prettier-Setup/README.md

 # EslintPrettierSetup

-Saving repos with easy setup to Eslint and Prettier
+Saving repo with easy setup to Eslint and Prettier
 </br>
 https://github.com/devguicordeiro